Cloud mining: pros, cons and how to avoid scammers

 Look for: an audit from an independent company, the ability to see “your” hashrate in the pool, work without referral schemes, the presence of a legal entity with history.

-What will happen to the contract if the price of BTC falls?
+What will happen to the contract if the BTC price falls?

 If the risks of cloud mining seem high, there are more transparent alternatives with real control over assets: